-They can easily rip off the top of the box and place on the shelf, making it quick and easy to stock the shelves.
+They can easily rip off the top of the box and place it on the shelf, making it quick and easy to stock the shelves.
 The boxes also match the packaging on the actual product, making it easy for you to identify when you are doing your shopping.

 If you’ve forgotten your Aldi bags, you can always find an empty box and use that to bring your groceries home in.

-3.)
-Have you ever wondered what that strange yellow hook in the front of their shopping carts is for?
-It is to hold your reusable bags – genius!
+New Aldi shoppers sometimes wonder what this is for.
+The answer: to hold your reusable bags – genius!
 You can also hook multiple carts together using the hook, perfect for large families.

-Instead of switching the sign out every week, they only switch out the prices.
+Instead of switching the sign every week, they only switch out the prices.
 You can see that the black tags are the only ones that are changed, this helps the employees run the store efficiently.

-7.)
 The refrigerated items are stocked from behind the racks.
 We buy from the front of the shelf, and the shelf replenishes itself.
 This makes it easy for us to buy the newest items, and for the stock to never go bad.

 I am proof!
 I have a family of 6 and we eat for under $100 per week at Aldi.
-Don’t believe me – check out my Aldi meal plans where I teach you how to buy a month worth of dinners for under $150.00.
+Don’t believe me – check out my Aldi meal plans where I teach you how to buy a month’s worth of dinners for under $150.00.
 There are four meal plans available – you can check them all out here.

 Looking for more Aldi posts – check out these similar posts: